ISB Leadership Institute (ISBLI)

-Additional Resources – Guest Speakers: Besides learning from the curriculum, the IMCL brings in subject matter experts as guest speakers who share their perspectives and experiences relative to civic and community leadership.
-Participants will hear from people in the field and how they manage the different issues brought up throughout the course of the program.
-This allows participants the opportunity to see the curriculum applied on a first-hand basis and to ask questions.
-This holistic approach to leadership training and development maximizes learning, retention, and application of new skills by participants.
+Additional Resources – Guest Speakers: Besides learning from the curriculum, the ISBLI participants learn from guest speakers - subject matter experts - who share their diverse perspectives and experiences on leadership.
+Participants learn how these subject matter experts practically applied leadership principles and skills in real world scenarios.
+The guest speaker panels affords participants the opportunity to ask questions and gain additional insights .
+The ISBLI's holistic approach to leadership training and development maximizes learning, retention, and application of new skills by participants.

-To be eligible to apply for the program, participants must be at least 25 years old and must be nominated by a sponsor or self-nominate.
-IMCL candidates should have passion for civic engagement and community service, prior leadership experience, and experience working within groups and organizations.
-IMCL candidates should have prior volunteer or community engagement experience as well as a basic understanding of issues facing their community.
+To be eligible to apply for the program, participants must be at least 25 years old and must complete the application process.
+ISBLI candidates should have passion for civic engagement and community service, prior leadership experience, and experience working within groups and organizations.
+ISBLI implements a standardized candidate screening process which includes interviews of qualified applicants.

 Participants from ALL backgrounds are welcome and encouraged to apply.

-Limited scholarships are available for 50% of the fee.
+Limited scholarships are available upon need basis for up to 50% of the fee.
 Financial necessity will have to be documented and demonstrated.
 Please contact firstname.lastname@example.org for details.
-If a scholarship is granted, attendance to ALL sessions will be required or the scholarship will be forfeited and the recipient will have to pay the remainder of the dues.
+The attendance requirements for scholarship recipients are the same as that for all program participants.